HaveFunWithCode/My-Nlp-Projects/keyword_extraction/README.md

 **Twitter keyword extraction**
 ---
-As an NLP Specialist, I was working on keyword extraction by rule-based and machine learning methods on informal Persian tweets for a while.
-After experimental results on different rule-based methods, I found that using just rule-based methods used POS-Tagging as a central part in identifying noun phrases does not work well on an informal text like tweets as formal texts.
-I found the reason is some parts of the speech are removed in informal text.
-So the main problem with rule-based methods in informal tweets keyword extraction is the lack of ability of these methods in identifying the right part of speech. so I decide to use machine learning methods to learn the right position of keywords in tweets.
-This method is as follow :
+As an NLP specialist, I was working on keyword extraction by using some rule-based and ML-based methods on informal Persian tweets.
+After doing some experiments on the different rule-based methods, I realizedthat applyingonly rule-based methods with POS-Tagging that have main role  in identifying noun phrases does not work well in informal texts (e.g.tweets) as formal texts.
+I found out that the reason is mainly because some parts of the speech are removed in the informal texts.
+So the main problem with rule-based methods in informal tweets keyword extraction is the  weakness of these methods in identifying the correct part of speech. so I decided to use machine learning methods to train the correct position of keywords in tweets.
+The applied method is as follow :

 1) A database was created as training data from tweets with keywords.
 For this purpose, 400 tweets were tagged by 3 people.
-Each word was assigned one of three tags (part key-full key-none) depending on whether it was part of a keyword the phrase, or whether it was a keyword or whether it was not a keyword. based on my intuition, 12 features including some rule-based features (that I know have low confidence but not zero!) and some innovative features were extracted for each of these words.
+Each word was assigned one of three tags (part key-full key-none) depending on whether it was part of the keyword  phrase, keyword or it was not a keyword., 12 features including some rule-based features (that I know have low confidence but not zero! although have trivial confidence) and some innovative features were extracted for each of these words.
-2) build a classical model on the provided dataset
+2) building a classical model on the provided dataset
 3) predict the keywords using the model

  **Feature extraction**